 Immigrant Justice

-We raised nearly $10,000 to support local frontline organizations — Fuerza, La Colaborativa, Lawyers for Civil Rights, and the Luce Network — that protect immigrant communities and provide rapid response to ICE detentions.
-We organized a community bystander intervention training with representatives from the ACLU of Massachusetts and JALSA, and hosted a town event at United Parish featuring Attorney General Andrea Joy Campbell.
-The event, covered by Brookline News, sparked community dialogue on federal accountability, resisting the Trump administration’s immigration policies, and strengthening local support networks.
+BRJE helped raise nearly $10,000 to support frontline organizations—including Fuerza, La Colaborativa, Lawyers for Civil Rights, and the Luce Network—that protect immigrant communities and provide rapid response to ICE detentions.
+The town-wide event at United Parish, featuring Attorney General Andrea Joy Campbell and covered in Brookline News, sparked community dialogue on federal accountability, resisting harmful immigration policies, and strengthening local support networks.